ojwb/survex/doc/compass.rst

 This export was originally added to allow importing data from Survex into Carto.
-The principal author of Carto has sadly died and it seems Carto is no longer actively developed, but we've left this support in place in case it is useful - the generated files can be used with Compass itself for example, though they are currently rather crudely structured.
+The principal author of Carto has sadly died and it seems Carto is no longer actively developed, but we've left this support in place in case it is useful - the generated files can be used with Compass itself for example.
 Here are some notes on this support:

-- The whole Survex survey tree is exported as a single survey.
+- The whole Survex survey tree is currently exported as a single survey in the PLT file.

-- Compass station names can't contain spaces, so any spaces (and also ASCII control characters) are in station names are replaced by ``%`` follow by two lowercase hex digits giving the byte value (like the escaping used in URLs).
+- Compass station names can't contain spaces, so any spaces (and also ASCII control characters) in station names are replaced by ``%`` follow by two lowercase hex digits giving the byte value (like the escaping used in URLs).
   ``%`` itself is also escaped as ``%25``.